-The Manager is permitted, but not obligated, to use hedging techniques to attempt to hedge the currencies in which the underlying assets of the Sub-Fund are denominated against the Sub-Fund's base currency.
-There is no guarantee that the desired hedging instruments will be available or hedging techniques will achieve their desired result.
+The Manager is permitted, but not obligated, to use hedging techniques to attempt to hedge the currencies in which the underlying assets of the Sub-Fund's available or hedging techniques will achieve their desired result.
 The Sub-Fund may suffer significant losses in adverse situation.
 If the counterparties of the instruments used for hedging purposes default, unitholders of the Hedged Classes may be exposed to currency exchange risk on an unhedged basis and may therefore suffer further losses.
 There can be no assurance that any currency hedging strategy employed by the Manager will fully and effectively eliminate the currency exposure of the Sub-Fund and unitholders of the Hedged Classes may be exposed to currency exchange risk for non-hedged classes.
 Please refer to the risk factor headed "Currency and exchange risk" above for details.

 - Each of the Hedged Classes of Units (as defined below) will hedge the Sub-Fund's base currency back to its currency of denomination, on a best effort basis, with an aim to align the performance of the Hedged Class (as defined below) to that of the equivalent class denominated in the Sub-Fund's base currency.
 The effects of hedging will be reflected in the net asset values of the Hedged Classes (as defined below).
-Similarly, any expenses arising from such hedging transactions, which may be significant depending on prevailing market conditions, will be borne by the relevant Hedged Classes (as defined below).
-Similarly, any expenses arising from such hedging strategies employed will be effective in delivering performance differentials that are reflective only of interest rate differences adjusted for costs and fees.
+Similarly, any expenses arising from such hedging transactions, which may be significant depending on prevailing market conditions, will be borne by the relevant Hedged Classes (as defined below) in relation to which they have been incurred.
+There is no assurance that the hedging strategies employed will be effective in delivering performance differentials that are reflective only of interest rate differences adjusted for costs and fees.
 There can be no assurance that any hedging strategy employed by the Manager will fully and effectively achieve a positive desirable effect and result.
-Furthermore, the volatility of the Hedged Classe currency.
-They be higher than that of the equivalent class denominated in the Sub-Fund's base currency. - If the Manager hedges the Sub-Fund's base currency against the currencies in which the underlying assets of the Sub-Fund are denominated, currency exposures or currency hedging transactions within the Sub-Fund's portfolio will not be considered when hedging transactions are entered into for the Hedged Classes. - It should also be noted that hedging transactions may be entered into whether the denominated currency of the Hedged Class (as defined below) is declining or increasing in value relative to the Sub-Fund's base currency and so, where such hedging is undertaken it may protect unitholders in the Hedged Class against a decrease in the value of the Sub-Fund's base currency relative to the denominated currency of the Hedged Class, but it may also preclude unitholders from benefiting from an increase in the value of the Sub-Fund's base currency.
+Furthermore, the volatility of the Hedged Classes measured in the Sub-Fund's base currency, may be higher than that of the equivalent class denominated in the Sub-Fund's base currency. - If the Manager hedges the Sub-Fund's base currency against the currencies in which the underlying assets of the Sub-Fund are denominated, currency exposures or currency hedging transactions within the Sub-Fund's portfolio will not be considered when hedging transactions are entered into for the Hedged Classes. - It should also be noted that hedging transactions may be entered into whether the denominated currency of the Hedged Class (as defined below) is declining or increasing in value relative to the Sub-Fund's base currency and so, where such hedging is undertaken it may protect unitholders in the Hedged Class against a decrease in the value of the Sub-Fund's base currency relative to the denominated currency of the Hedged Class, but it may also preclude unitholders from benefiting from an increase in the value of the Sub-Fund's base currency.